osiloke/Flumotion-Transcoder/doc/rst/configuration/file-source/transcoder-config.rst

 when the transcoding targets files are not changed and the transcoding task is not terminated.

-This timout is used to detect when the transcoding sub-system is blocked.
+This timeout is used to detect when the transcoding sub-system is blocked.

 If the value is not overridden by a customer configuration, the specified value will be used and if not specified